 One of our major areas of focus is outcomes research.
 In outcomes research, we analyze large databases of information on the effectiveness of various treatments.
 This helps us determine which treatments are best for various kinds of patients.
 As a result, we are better able to customize treatments for you.

-Our division is also involved with CTSI, the Clinical and Translational Science Institute.
+Our division is also involved with UR CTSI, the University of Rochester Clinical & Translational Science Institute.
 This institute, one of just a handful in the country, works to move innovative ideas from the lab to the bedside.

 The doctors in our division have published over 300 journal articles on colorectal disease and its treatments.
 This involvement in publishing keeps on the leading-edge of knowledge about colorectal disease and its treatments.

-Under the expertise of the Clinical and Translational Science Institute (CTSI), the Surgical Health Outcomes & Research Enterprise (SHORE ) is a center designed to develop new and enhance existing research efforts through one integrated, multi-disciplinary program.
+Under the expertise of the University of Rochester Clinical & Translational Science Institute (UR CTSI), the Surgical Health Outcomes & Research Enterprise (SHORE ) is a center designed to develop new and enhance existing research efforts through one integrated, multi-disciplinary program.
 This Enterprise will identify the most effective ways to organize, manage, finance, and deliver high quality care, while reducing medical errors, controlling costs, and improving patient safety.

 Within the mission and vision of URMC, lie the goals of the Surgical Health Outcomes and Research Enterprise.
 These goals are to transform the field of Health Services Research among surgical disciplines in an effort to improve the delivery of clinical care through collaborative comparative effectiveness research efforts and health technology development.
 In addition, through the development of research expertise a second mission is to establish a financially successful academic program of education, training and research output using novel models of resident education currently being developed within SHORE.